Alonso S. Perales: League of United Latin American Citizens (LULAC)

-Perales went on to form LULAC Council 16 in San Antonio, Texas and served as LULAC's second president.
-As president of LULAC, he focused on the creation of 24 new councils across the South Texas.
+Perales went on to form LULAC Council 16 in San Antonio, Texas, and served as LULAC's second president.
+As president of LULAC, he focused on the creation of 24 new councils across South Texas.
 According to the LULAC News (LULAC's official newsletter), Perales helped to cement the organization's spirit: "LULAC is much indebted to the efforts and sacrifices put forth by these pioneers like Alonso S. Perales.
-It was this spirit of courage - tenacity and self-sacrifice - during the early history of LULAC that became known as the 'LULAC Spirit.'"
+It was this spirit of courage - tenacity, and self-sacrifice - during the early history of LULAC that became known as the 'LULAC Spirit.'"

 Among his efforts was also the 1930 defeat of House Resolution 6465, also known as the Box Bill, introduced by U.S. Representative John C. Box, which proposed expanding the Immigration Act of 1924 to include quotas on Mexican immigrants to the United States.
-Perales, together with his fellow LULACers, Canales and Garza, travelled to Washington D.C. to testify in US congressional hearings against the bill.
+Perales, together with his fellow LULACers, Canales and Garza, traveled to Washington D.C. to testify in US congressional hearings against the bill.
 The bill did not pass.

-Honors and Memorials
+Honors and memorials

 In 1977, the Edgewood Independent School District in San Antonio named the Alonso S. Perales Elementary School in his honor.

 In 2011, the Perales family donated his archive to Arte Público Press and its historical arm, Recovering the US Hispanic Literary Heritage program.
 The collection includes correspondence, historic LULAC papers and publications, photographs, and rare manuscripts.
 It is housed at the University of Houston's MD Anderson Libraries Special Collections.
-Shortly after the donation, organization held a Recovering the US Hispanic Literary Heritage academic conference dedicated to the work of Perales.
+Shortly after the donation, the organization held a Recovering the US Hispanic Literary Heritage academic conference dedicated to the work of Perales.
 The edited collection of scholarly essays, In Defense of my people: Alonso S. Perales and the development of Mexican-American public intellectuals, edited by Michael A. Olivas, was a result of the scholarship presented at the conference.

-Using the collection stated above, A digital humanities project which illustrates visually the spread of these correspondences, documents, pictures, and manuscripts related to Perales and his work as well as information directly related to LULAC.
-The project is titled The Alonso S. Perales Correspondence.
+Using the collection stated above, a digital humanities project visually illustrating the spread of correspondences, documents, pictures, and manuscripts related to Perales and his work as well as information directly related to LULAC, is titled The Alonso S. Perales Correspondence.